Borel Representation of $\tau$ Hadronic Spectral Function Moments in Contour-Improved Perturbation Theory: Application in the Large- Approximation

-We have checked that the behavior we just discussed for $p=2$ IR renormalon poles and weight functions $W(x)=(-x)^m$ with $m=0,1,2,4$ is generic for any (positive integer) values of $p$ and $m$, and that the asymptotic separation always provides an adequate and predictable description of the asymptotic behavior of the CIPT spectral function moment series.
-We in particular find that for $m\neq p$ the asymptotic separation is always larger than the FOPT Borel sum ambiguity defined by $\delta^{\rm FOPT}$, and we stress that this is true in general even if $\delta^{\rm FOPT}$ is not defined with the conventional factor $1/\pi$.
+We have checked that the behavior we just discussed for $p=2$ IR renormalon poles and weight functions $W(x)=(-x)^m$ with $m=0,1,2,4$ is generic for any (positive integer) values of $p$ and $m$ and any (perturbative) value of $s_0$.
+The asymptotic separation always provides an adequate description of the discrepancy between the FOPT and CIPT moment series at intermediate orders (at least to the extend that a stable value is reached at some intermediate orders for both expansion methods).
+We in particular find that for $m\neq p$ the asymptotic separation is always larger than the corresponding FOPT Borel sum ambiguity defined by $\delta^{\rm FOPT}$.